 Database monitoring is different from infrastructure and application monitoring.
 It involves monitoring database performance, slow running queries, uptime, etc. It is essential because if a database goes down, it may bring the whole application to a standstill.

-Even if there is a failure, we can easily troubleshoot the issue with the available stats, like database connections, number of containers running and performance, number of bytes written and read, etc. This blog throws light on how to monitor MySQL database using Grafana and Prometheus.
+Even if there is a failure, we can easily troubleshoot the issue with the available stats, like database connections, number of containers running and performance, number of bytes written and read, etc. This blog throws light on how to monitor a MySQL database using Grafana and Prometheus.

 1. Install and Configure Grafana